gmelika/slate/source/index.html.md

 }'
 ```

-> The above api will return the payment id and status:
+> Add payment method returns the payment id and status:

 ```json
 {